Jawline (film)

 Jawline is a 2019 documentary film about social media and Internet celebrities.
-The documentary received several reviews.
+The documentary received several positive reviews.
 In February 2019, Hulu acquired United States distribution rights for the film.
 The film is directed by Liza Mandelup.

 Reception

 On Rotten Tomatoes, the documentary film holds an approval rating of 97% based on 29 reviews, with an average rating of 7.70/10.